SecureSECO/dao-webapp/README.md

 - `<MainCard />` or regular `<Card />` components for the content of the page, with `1.5rem` of spacing in between the cards (tailwind class is `gap-6`)
 - `<Card />` with prop `variant='light'` for items inside of the main cards

+#### Icons

+The project uses [react-icons](https://react-icons.github.io/react-icons/) for most of the icons.
+In particular, we aim to use [Heroicons v2](https://heroicons.com/), wherever necessary.
+As react-icons includes both v1 and v2 of Heroicons, it's important to make sure the the imports from the react-icons library are importing v2 (so make sure the icon is imported from `react-icons/hi2` rather than `react-icons/hi`).
+If there's something you'd like to use that is not included in Heroicons, you can try [Font Awesome](https://fontawesome.com/) instead.
+Font Awesome is especially useful for logos of various companies, such as Github.
+If Heroicons, nor Font Awesome, has what you're looking for, there's a heap of other icon libraries included in react-icons.

+If none of the icon libraries in react-icons are satisfactory, you may add a custom icon based on an svg to the [icons](/src/components/icons/) folder.
+Have a look at one of the other files already in that folder for an example on how to go about doing so.
+In the past, this approach has been used to add icons from [Lucide](https://lucide.dev/), which is an icon library that is not included in react-icons.

+#### Headers

+Headers, like `<h1 />`, `<h2 />` etc., should not be used directly.
+Instead, use the [Header](/src/components/ui/Header.tsx) component, and pass it a prop `level` corresponding to the component of choice.
+For example, when you need an `<h1 />`, you should instead use `<Header level={1}/>`.

+#### Inputs & Labels

+Similar to the headers, inputs and labels should not be used plainly like `<input />` or `<label />`.
+Instead, use the provided `<Input />` and `<Label />` components.

 #### Colors

 Colors are defined using CSS variables in [index.css](/src/index.css) based on the approach taken by [shadcn](https://ui.shadcn.com/docs/theming).
 Each color has variants for light and dark mode, making it easy to change a color, without having to change the code everywhere that color is used.